 A general runoff election for a county contest is held four weeks after the general election if no candidate received a majority of the votes cast for the county elected office at the general election.
-[A.C.A. § 7-5-106(a) as amended by Act 207 of 2019]
+[A.C.A. § 7-5-106(a)]